-Baastrup syndrome (also referred to as kissing spines) results from adjacent spinous processes in the lumbar spine rubbing against each other and resulting in focal midline pain and tenderness relieved by flexion and aggravated by extension.
+Baastrup syndrome (also referred to as kissing spines) results from adjacent spinous processes in the lumbar spine rubbing against each other and resulting in hypertrophy and sclerosis with focal midline pain and tenderness relieved by flexion and aggravated by extension.

-This condition is usually seen patients with excessive lordosis of the lumbar spine.
+This condition is usually seen in patients with excessive lordosis of the lumbar spine.

 - often shows close approximation and contact of adjacent spinous processes (kissing spines)

-may demonstrate FDG-avidity when associated with inflammatory response such as bursitis 5,6.
-Best diagnostic clue for avoiding misinterpretation may be scrutinizing sagittal multi planar reconstructions (MPR) and involvement being limited to spinous processes (see case 9), which is rare in malignancy 6.
+May demonstrate FDG-avidity when associated with an inflammatory response such as bursitis 5,6.
+Best diagnostic clue for avoiding misinterpretation may be scrutinising sagittal multiplanar reconstructions (MPR) and involvement being limited to spinous processes (see case 9), which is rare in malignancy 6.

 Both conservative and surgical options are available for treatment.
 Local steroid injection into the interspinous processes will often ease the back pain.
-Surgical options include interspinous process decompression devices (e.g, Wallis system, X STOP), and steroid / local anaesthetic injection into the bursa.
+Surgical options include interspinous process decompression devices (e.g. Wallis system, X STOP), and steroid/local anesthetic injection into the bursa.